HiddeLekanne/Reproducibility-Challenge-iFlow/README.md

 ```
 ## Evaluation

-All plots used in the paper can be reprodced and configured in the notebook results.
+All plots used in the paper can be reproduced and configured in the notebook "results.ipynb".

 ## Pre-trained Models